 Finally, find a scheduling solution by stepping back to your beginnings and reworking your schedule so that everything supports your homeschool “why.”
 The key to keeping everyone satisfied and feeling fulfilled is right there.
 When you started homeschooling, you determined your purpose or your “why.”
 If your “how” and “when” both support that, you’re in good shape!

 - Take a hard look at your goals again – and align your learning schedule with them!

 - Make your “why” work!

-No, homeschooling isn’t easy – it isn’t perfect – but it’s a wonderful investment-worthy effort.
+No, homeschooling isn’t easy, and it isn’t perfect, but it’s a wonderful investment – a worthy effort.
 Each chaotic day bursting with life is another day that you’ve invested in your children.
 Keep on!
 Every minute is worth it!